MarkusMusch/trendtrader/README.md

 # trendtrader
-Python implementation of HU trend following strategies
+A collection of trend following strategies implemented with Python and backtrader.